yslianTim/rhbm_gem/README.md

 Commands rely on `DataObjectManager` to load and store data objects.
 The manager instance is owned by `CommandBase` and shared with derived commands.
 A command lazily creates a `DataObjectManager` and initializes it with a database path via `SetDatabaseManager`.

-`DataObjectManager` is thread-safe.
-The database pointer and the internal data map are protected by separate `std::shared_mutex` instances.
-Read-only operations acquire a `std::shared_lock` so multiple threads can query concurrently.
-When an operation needs both locks, the database mutex is taken before the map mutex to avoid deadlock.
+`DataObjectManager` is not accessed concurrently.
+The database pointer and the internal data map are guarded by simple `std::mutex` members to keep the implementation straightforward.

 `DatabaseManager` is safe for concurrent use.
 Operations like `SaveDataObject` and `LoadDataObject` lock an internal mutex so multiple threads can access the database simultaneously without interference.